NiklasEi/www-nikl-me/blog/2021/2021-08-03-asset-handling-in-bevy-apps.md

 title: "Asset handling in Bevy apps"
 date: 2021-08-03
 category: code
-summary: "Thoughts on asset loading in Bevy apps, and the plugin bevy_asset_loader"
+summary: "My path to writing bevy_asset_loader and thoughts on current and future functionality of the crate"
 tags:
 - gamedev
 - rust